 Usually, we don't associate honeysuckle perfume with being understated and woodsy, but this Estée Lauder perfume is just that.
 It mixes heart notes of honeysuckle and jasmine with scents of mandarin orange and patchouli for a unique take on an otherwise traditional perfume.

-This perfume was inspired by the classic fable Androcles and the Lion (an ancient story of friendship), yet it smells surprisingly modern thanks to the combination of neroli, black currant, petitgrain, violet, amber, cedarwood, and of course honeysuckle.
+This perfume by Ellis Brooklyn was inspired by the classic fable Androcles and the Lion (an ancient story of friendship), yet it smells surprisingly modern thanks to the combination of neroli, black currant, petitgrain, violet, amber, cedarwood, and of course honeysuckle.
 Basically, it smells how we would imagine a Disney princess would if she grew up, adopted a minimalist's aesthetic, and concocted her own natural fragrances out of local flora.

 Clean Reserve's Sueded Oud is another perfume for people who don't like traditional floral fragrances.
 It's soft and woody and kind of creamy, too, thanks to incense oil, blue cypress, birchwood, honeysuckle, temple oud, Jasmine, and fir balsam, among other ingredients.